Read these rules again prior to each event. This is a dynamic document and it will change periodically.

 3).
 If you are shopping for a camera to use for rallying you should strongly consider buying one that uses SD/SDHC/SDXC cards.
 They are easily found and these media are required at some rally events.
 In the interest of making the Southeast Digital Scavenger Hunt events accessible for new rally riders with a variety of cameras, staff will have rally-provided media card readers available which are capable of reading CF, CFI, TF, SDXC, SDHC, SD, MMC, MS, and UHS-I media cards.
 It is the rider’s responsibility to ensure their camera’s media can be read by the media card reader.
 If you are unsure, bring a card reader you know works with your camera’s media card.
 In an effort to protect rally staff members’ devices, cable transfer of photos or other data to rally staff devices is not allowed.

 4).
 It is the riders’ responsibility to ensure all digital photos are imprinted with a date & time stamp is to be set to the time zone of the rally finish location for the entire rally.
 For purposes of this rule, “imprinted” means visually embedded into the image (preferred for cameras), contained in EXIF metadata, or reflected in a DOS date & time stamp.
+This rule applies to photos taken with digital cameras, not those taken with mobile devices.

 5).
 The downloading and/or viewing of images from the rider’s digital media card or device may be conducted prior to scoring.
 Four or five images at a bonus are acceptable if necessary to sufficiently document the bonus.
 Whatever device you use, save yourself and rally staff some time and start the rally with a blank memory card. regardless of device, keep extraneous photo taking to a minimum.
 Excessive extra photos and unrelated photos slow the scoring process.